code-tao/Jammming/README.md

 # Contributing

+I appreciate every feedback, please leave a comment or open an issue on this repository.
 Have ideas about Jammming?
-Clone this repository to take it further.
+Clone this repository and take it further.